 \textbf{Step 1.
 Pre-training of the EMNN.} At the beginning of a long time period, we assume that the BS knows the statistical CSI of all service users.
 Therefore, before transmitting real-time data, the EMNN is pre-trained through the statistical channel layer to obtain the base model.

 \textbf{Step 2.
-Instantaneous CSI acquisition and online training of EMNN.} The BS obtains the instantaneous CSI of each user through channel estimation, channel prediction, and other methods.
+Instantaneous CSI acquisition and online training of EMNN.} The BS obtains the instantaneous CSI of each user through channel estimation or channel prediction.
 Then, the EMNN performs real-time online training through the instantaneous channel layer.

 \textbf{Step 3.
-Parameter distribution.} At regular short intervals, the BS extracts and partitions the weights of the EMNN, retaining those corresponding to the transmitter, while distributing the weights associated with the receiver to the respective users.
+Parameter distribution.} At short regular intervals, the BS extracts and partitions the EMNN weights, retaining the weights corresponding to the transmitter side, while distributing the receiver-side weights to the respective users.

 \textbf{Step 4.
-Systems control.} BS-DNN and UE-DNN are conventional neural networks that can be directly deployed inside the transceivers based on the distributed weight data, whereas the TX-SIM (TX-DPSIM) and RX-SIM (RX-DPSIM) devices require solving the weight data according to predefined mapping rules before enabling real-time control of the EM (DPEM) units.
+Systems control.} BS-DNN and UE-DNN are conventional neural networks that can be directly deployed inside the transceivers based on the distributed weight data, whereas the TX-SIM (TX-DPSIM) and RX-SIM (RX-DPSIM) devices must apply an inverse transformation to the weight data according to predefined mapping rules before real-time control of the EM (DPEM) units.